 Whatever drains you, stop doing it.

-Soon this drummer is spending all his time doing everything BUT play the drums, and decides it's not worth it!
-He gets a job at a bank and loses interest in his drums, because a career in music now seems like the most awful thing ever.
+Soon this drummer is spending all his time doing everything but playing the drums, and decides it’s not worth it!
+He gets a job at a bank and loses interest in his drums, because a career in music now seems tedious and overwhelming.

 If it doesn’t excite you, don’t do it.

-There's almost nothing that you MUST do.
-Someone somewhere is excited to do the things that drain you.
+There’s almost nothing that you must do.
+Whatever drains you, someone somewhere is excited about doing.
 Find them and let them do it.

 Work towards this ideal, and soon you’ll be doing only what excites you the most, all day.
 Then you’ll find that doors open for you, opportunities come your way, life seems to go easier, because you’re doing what you’re meant to do.